jacogr/jacogr/README.md

 As for the rest of my time?
 Well, I love spending it with my family and exploring.
 The world is a big place to see.

+If you want to know a bit more about me, my IPNS [jacogr.info](https://jacogr.info/) site has some small tidbits.

 <!--
 **jacogr/jacogr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.